2024–present Serbian anti-corruption protests: The blockade of RTS and RTV

-On 19 April, part of the employees Radio and Television of Serbia (RTS), organized in a Zbor, publicly asked the management of the public service and the relevant departments to urgently contact them and provide clear guidelines for work during the blockade.
-"If no one contacts us as soon as possible, we will consider that the management has withdrawn and is unable to manage the public media service. [...]
-We demand an immediate change in the editorial concept of the RTS news program and professional reporting, in accordance with applicable laws and the journalistic code, which includes reporting on all current events in Serbia, which are of public interest to all citizens.", according to the statement issued after the Zbor meeting.
+On 19 April, some employees of the RTS organized a Zbor, publicly asking the management of the public service and the relevant departments to urgently contact them and provide clear guidelines for work during the blockade.
+They stated that "If no one contacts us as soon as possible, we will consider that the management has withdrawn and is unable to manage the public media service. [...]
+We demand an immediate change in the editorial concept of the RTS news program and professional reporting, in accordance with applicable laws and the journalistic code, which includes reporting on all current events in Serbia, which are of public interest to all citizens."

 On 22 April, a welcoming ceremony was organized for student cyclists, participants of the "Tour to Strasbourg", in Novi Sad.
 Educators, students and citizens gathered in front of the Ministry of Education in Belgrade, to protest the election of the new Minister of Education, Dejan Vuk Stanković.
 Student gatherings have also taken place in Niš and Kragujevac.

 On 23 April, for the first time, opposition councilors of the Gornji Milanovac Municipal Assembly organized and hosted a local celebration of the Municipal Day – a memorial to the Second Serbian Uprising.
 The gathered citizens also had the opportunity to sign a petition with demands for the abolition of disciplinary proceedings against the local teachers, who took part in protest blockades; a review of the appointment of the new Minister of Education and a reduction in government pressure on the university and school community.
 On the same day, the plenum of Sremski Karlovci Gymnasium graduates entered into a complete blockade, thereby expressing their solidarity with the students in the fight against corruption and promoting the rule of law in the country.